top of page

 If you love wildlife and want to capture great memories:

 • Study the wildlife in the area that you are visiting.
-There are rules regarding safe distances between you and the animals that you will hopefully see on your visit.
+There are rules regarding safe distances between you and the animals you will hopefully see on your visit.
 These rules are designed to keep people and animals safe.

 • Go with a guide or a tour.
-I have had some of the BEST experiences of my life with knowledgeable guides who not only know the rules, and have my safety in mind- but also have incredible insight into how to find wildlife AND give you great opportunities- safely.
+I have had some of the BEST experiences of my life with knowledgeable guides who not only know the rules and have my safety in mind- but also have incredible insight into how to find wildlife AND give you great opportunities- safely.

-Go out, find and enjoy nature, with love, and respect, and see what rewards will come your way!
+Go out, find and enjoy nature with love and respect, and see what rewards will come your way!

-44 views0 comments
+47 views0 comments

 Recent Posts